NordicPlayground/webapp-nordic-thingy/README.md

 polymer build
 ```
 This will create a new *build* folder.
 Inside is a *bundled* and *unbundled* folder.
 To learn more about the build process and the output please check out the official [polymer-cli documentation](https://www.polymer-project.org/1.0/docs/tools/polymer-cli).

+**Note**: If you want to serve the build from a folder other than the root folder, open the package.json file and change the "homepage" field to match your desired path.

 ### Third-party licenses